How Do Betting Odds Work? Understanding Betting Odds

 Learning how to read betting odds takes some time, but all bettors eventually find the type of odds that work best for them.

-Being able to read odds means you can quickly spot which teams are favorites and underdogs for events.
+Being able to read odds in sports betting means you can quickly spot which teams are favorites and underdogs for events.
 You’ll also know which outcomes are worth betting on, and where sportsbooks might have made an error that you can exploit.
+This is crucial for understanding where to find betting value.

-Sportsbooks and esports betting sites including BetUS, MyBookie and Bovada allow players to choose which odd types are displayed on the sites.
+Sportsbooks including BetUS, MyBookie and Bovada allow players to choose which odd types are displayed on the sites.
 There are three common categories of odds: American, fractional, and decimal.
 Below is a breakdown of how each type works:

 ---|---|---|---|